 If you’re lucky enough to have a mantle to decorate in your home use that to your advantage to create a great focal point.
 We love the Halloween decor trend of adding a simple, loosely draped garland to draw the eye.
 These two photos are a great example that your home can look equally as festive even without using the colors of the holiday.
 We’re also loving the trend we are seeing of pumpkins being stacked in front (or inside) the fireplace.

 Over sized spiderwebs

 We couldn’t help but feature how designer Emily Henderson decorated her home utilizing this larger than life Halloween decor trend.
-The over sized spider web is a great way to make a statement without too much hassle and frustration.
-We all know how frustrating it can be putting up the spider web in a bag we’re all used to.
+The oversized spider web is a great way to make a statement without too much hassle and frustration.
+We all know how frustrating it can be to put up the spider web in a bag we’re all used to.
 Floor to ceiling a little too much holiday spirit for you?
 No worries, we’ve got you covered too.

 Seen in a much smaller scale on the mantle the spider web still makes a statement and gives your wall the spooky feel you’re looking for.
 Another great example can be seen on this front door.
 Your guests and not to mention trick-or-treaters are sure to be wowed when they walk up to ring your doorbell.

 While the inside of your home is important, don’t forget to think about your front porch to be sure to offer those trick-or-treaters something fun to look at on Halloween night.
 It works well to decorate in layers and use boxes, etc. to create height.
 This festive gathering is a great family-friendly option sure to please every age group.

 A more simple, less cluttered look we’re seeing as a Halloween decor trend is stacked pumpkin “topiaries”.
 They’re a great way to show off those pumpkin crafts you’ve been practicing and make the front of your house look welcoming and inviting.